pupkinivan/Duke-imageDSP/README.md

 All notes and algorithms were either implemented or exemplified in Jupyter Notebooks.
 They are currently:

-1. Image compression: JPEG algorithm
+1. Week 1, **introduction**: no notebook
+1. Week 2, **image and video compression**: theoretical notebook on JPEG algorithm and a practical notebook with assignments
-1. Image enhancement: histogram equalization, histogram matching
+1. Week 3, **image enhancement**: notebook with theory and demos on histogram equalization and histogram matching
+1. TBC

 [course]: https://www.coursera.org/learn/image-processing